ctstat/git-test/README.md

 # teaching
-teaching repo
-This is for PHA 245: Introduction to Python
+teaching repo: this is for PHA 245: Introduction to Python